 Wondering how to choose business time-tracking software?
 Our guide will help you to find what kind of tool will work best for you.

 Measuring time spent on work has always been one of the simplest and most common ways to understand performance and calculate payable amounts.
-Timekeeping became a necessity after the Industrial revolution: in the era of high-volume manufacturing and shift work, the “Time is money” cliché defined the relationship between employees and employers.
+Therefore, important to keep track of work time for large companies and solo entrepreneurs.

-Low price and ability to adapt the tool for specific needs are often key factors in choosing the right timekeeping software.
-In this selection, we’ve reviewed free and open source time-tracking software that many tech savvy specialists would definitely appreciate.
+Low price and ability to adapt the tool for specific needs are often crucial factors in choosing the right timekeeping software.
+In this selection, we’ve reviewed free and open source time tracking software that many tech-savvy specialists would definitely appreciate.

 No database setup is required for installing the app – it has database support out-of-the-box.
 The new version of Kimai is based on the newest technologies and has a JSON API for setting up integration with other applications.